Frequently Asked Questions

 Will all of my credits transfer?

-UK accepts up to 67 hours of college-level credit from two-year institutions and an unlimited number of college-level credits from four-year institutions.
+UK accepts up to 67 hours of college-level credit from 2-year institutions and an unlimited number of college-level credits from 4-year institutions.
 So, yes!
-Your credits will be processed and matched to UK courses with the help of an Equivalency Officer and a UK Transfer Advisor can help you understand how those credits might apply to your intended degree or which degree might incorporate the most of your past work.
+Your credits will be processed and matched to UK courses with the help of an equivalency officer.
+Your transfer advisor can help you understand how those credits might apply to your intended degree or which degree might incorporate the most of your past work.

 Do you accept dual-credit coursework?